All About Pine Nuts

 They also carry what they call simply “Pine Nuts” and those are not the kind we want.

 Do note that the European type are always pricier.
-When I bought them recently (summer 2020) they were $35 for 8-ounces vs. $16 for the same amount of the Chinese ones.
+When I bought them recently (summer 2023) they were $44 for 8-ounces vs. $20 for the same amount of the Chinese ones.
+Note that our recipe uses less than 2-ounces of the nuts and serves at least 4, so you have to do the math after you experience sticker shock.
+(OK, I did it.
+It’s about $2.50 per serving).

 Of course, if you don’t have an issue with pine nuts, you could buy the lesser expensive ones, but the way I look at it, I don’t want to take a chance.
 I usually make big batches of Basil Pesto in the summer and freeze it.
 I don’t want to serve it to guests somewhere along the line and be responsible for them having a reaction.
 But, it’s your choice!